Welcome to Virden Collegiate Institute

 About Virden Collegiate Institute

-Virden Collegiate Institute is a school of approximately 330 students.
+Virden Collegiate Institute is a school of approximately 320 students.
 The school is proud to provide a wide variety of programming in the performing arts, visual arts, physical education, sciences, mathematics, language arts, French, power mechanics, industrial arts, business education, home economics, technology and social studies.
-Alternative education classes and evening mature student classes are offered on campus.
+Alternative education classes are offered on campus.
 Students are provided in-house support services such as public health nurses, student support workers, career counselors, guidance counselors, First Nation liaison workers and mental health workers.

 |8:48||Morning Alert Bell|